ianderrington/genai/docs/Understanding/architectures/models/transformers.md

     - Banded or fixed
     - Hierarchical
     - Banded to reduce full computation
-    - $/Lambda$ shaped with a banded window that also takes into account observably important first tokens.
+    - Wedge shaped with a banded window that also takes into account observably important first tokens.

 - Inclusion of a recurrent RNN-style that permits memory to be retained.
 - Memory retrieval systems.